 Other effects of a weighted blanket are:

 - Weight blanket helps in the proper functioning of memory by promoting sleep.
 According to Dr. Matthew Walker, a sleep scientist at the University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
 Thus, memory functions well with the sleep provided by a weighted blanket.

 - Since a weighted blanket induces sleep and soothes the nervous system, it is extremely helpful for people with anxiety, ASD, PTSD, bipolar disorder, sleep disorder, depression, trauma, paranoia, and similar other psychological conditions.

 Weighted blankets are beneficial and work best for people with:

 How To Use One

 The ideal weight of your blanket is entirely subjective.
-Most adults prefer a weight of between 15 to 30 pounds which is said to be safe as it doesn’t interfere with an adults normal vital functions.
-But it is safer to seek a professional advice on the weight of a weighted blanket for children and elderly adults.
+Most adults prefer a weight of between 15 to 30 pounds which is said to be safe as it doesn’t interfere with adults normal vital functions.
+But it is safer to seek professional advice on the weight of a weighted blanket for children and elderly adults.
 Also, people suffering from respiratory, circulatory and other medical conditions should consult a doctor before use.